 This proposed project would use Hayden Island’s RV park WiFi network as a model for the whole island.
 It differs in that it provides internet access using a consumer satellite rather than a DSL or Cable modem.
 Primary service would use Gigabit fiber to the central hub.
 The satellite would provide back-up.
 Digital signage provides the revenue.

-A satellite-based internet terminal on the roof of a hotel (or a tallish building like Best Buy or Home Depot) would enable 4-6 hotspots to be connected to the hub wirelessly.
-The system would operate without land lines, cellular connections or AC power and provide emergency information and communications after an event like a large earthquake.
+A satellite-based internet terminal on the roof of a hotel or tallish building would enable 4 hotspots to be connected to the satellite hub wirelessly.
+The system would operate without land lines, cellular connections, or AC power, providing emergency communications after power loss.

 Satellite internet access is still relatively slow and expensive compared to virtually all other options, including Comcast, CenturyLink, Stephouse Wireless or Google Fiber.
 Those providers would supply our primary feed.